ECN211 Intermediate Microeconomics - Institutions, Games and Market Failures

 First time: Study year 2007-2008

-1. Game theory.
-2. Market power 3.
-Welfare theory.
-4. Risk, uncertainty and insurance markets.
-5. Behavioural economics.
-6. Asymmetric information.
-7. Externalities.
-8. Public goods.
+1. Introduction: Economics and institutions.
+2. Game theory.
+3. Monopoly and regulation.
+4. Oligopoly.
+5. The emergence of competition.
+6. Welfare theory.
+7. Risk, uncertainty and insurance markets.
+8. Behavioural economics.
+9. Asymmetric information.
+10. Externalities.
+11. Public goods.

-The students should be able to: - Understand and solve basic games. - Understand and analyse the effects of changes in market structure, like oligopoly. - Explain conditions for socially optimal solution, and the relation between this and the outcome of different market structures. - Explain how limited rationality may affect individual's behaviour in the market. - Understand and analyse market effects of uncertainty and asymmetric information. - Understand the need for regulation of firm behaviour related to externalitites and public goods, and analyse the effects of regulation.
+The students should be able to: - Understand and solve basic games - Understand and analyse the effects of changes in market structure, like oligopoly and monopoly - Explain conditions for socially optimal solution, and the relation between this and the outcome of different market structures - Explain how limited rationality may affect individual's behaviour in the market - Understand and analyse market effects of uncertainty and asymmetric information - Understand the need for regulation of firm behaviour related to natural monopoly, externalitites and public goods, and analyse the effects of regulation

-Five out of six exercises must be approved.
+Three out of four exercises must be approved.
 Approved exercises are valid until the next time the course is given.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).